 - 1/4-1/3 cup (60-77 ml) milk

-- In a sauce pot, heat the water, milk, butter, sugar, and sauce over medium heat.
+- In a sauce pot, heat the water, milk, butter, sugar, and salt over medium heat.
 Once the mixture is boiling, take it off the heat and pour all of the flour into the pot at once.
 Stir quickly until the mixture comes together into a cohesive dough.

 - Flatten the mixture to the bottom of the pan and return it to medium heat.
 Listen for the mixture to begin making a crackling sound.
 Once you hear it crackling, pull the mixture to one side of the pot and check if there is a thin film on the bottom.
 It there is, it is dried out enough.
 It not, heat longer until a film forms.